Cymraeg

 Surrounded by mountain peaks, Plas Brondanw is one of the best-kept secrets in North Wales.
 Although less well known than his village and gardens at Portmeirion, the Grade I listed gardens of Plas Brondanw are nevertheless considered by many to be Clough Williams-Ellis’s most important creation.

-Sir Clough created a unique and distinctive garden landscape which provides a series of superb views and romantic prospects set within Snowdonia National Park.
+Sir Clough created a unique and distinctive garden landscape which provides a series of superb views and romantic prospects set within Eryri National Park.
 The gardens are laid out as a series of enclosed rooms, linked by axial views leading to distant peaks.
-Within the garden rooms, pieces of unusual art and sculptures are arranged, many are architectural salvage which Cough obtained through reclamation sales.
+Within the garden rooms, pieces of unusual art and sculptures are arranged, many are architectural salvage which Clough obtained through reclamation sales.

 Other features include a woodland walk with several “eye-catchers” set at the end of beautiful avenues of trees, a spectacular cascade and pool built into a disused quarry.
 The walk concludes at a folly tower, built to honour Williams-Ellis's marriage in 1915, offering impressive 360° views of the surrounding mountains and sea.